 Appropriate Vaccine Usage

-This indicates the percent of residents that have received the flu and pneumonia vaccines.
-Higher vaccination rates should be the norm at this point.
+This is the percentage of patients who received the pneumonia and flu vaccines.
+High vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-This datapoint is a measure of the percentage of long-term patients that required increased assistance with activities of daily living over time.
-ADL's include activities such as dressing and using the bathroom.
+This datapoint measures the percentage of long-term stay residents who required more assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and taking a bath.